 One of the easiest ways to transfer a design to buttercream or fondant is by tracing the pattern right onto the surface.
 However, don’t just place some paper on the surface and start tracing or you may end up having to recover the surface and start over.
 Follow these easy steps to create a flawless monogram every time.

-1. Once the design has be made, scale the monogram to the desired size.
+1. Once the design has been made, scale the monogram to the desired size.
 A trick to scale it appropriately is to create a box that is the height and width of your cake or cookie, then place the design within the box to increase or decrease the size.
 Once the design is lined up, print it on thin, clean copy paper and trim the bottom edge to match the box.
 This ensures a perfect fit onto the surface of your cake.

 3. Gently wrap the paper around the tier and smooth it out to remove any air bubbles.
 Make sure the paper is flush with the bottom edge to keep the monogram straight and centered.